Chapter 1: What is Interaction Design?

 - Outline the different forms of guidance used in interaction design.

 How many interactive products are there in everyday use?
-Think for a minute about what you use in a typical day: cell (mobile) phone, computer, remote control, coffee machine, ATM, ticket machine, printer, iPod, calculator, GPS, DVD, computer game . . . the list is endless.
+Think for a minute about what you use in a typical day: a smartphone, tablet, computer, laptop, remote control, coffee machine, ticket machine, printer, GPS, smoothie maker, e-reader, smart TV, alarm clock, electric toothbrush, watch, radio, bathroom scales, fitness tracker, game console . . . the list is endless.
 Now think for a minute about how usable they are.
 How many are actually easy, effortless, and enjoyable to use?
-Some like the iPod are a joy to use.
-Others, like the data projector that does not see a person's laptop when connecting it, can be very frustrating.
+Some, like the iPad, are a joy to use, where tapping an app and flicking through photos is simple, smooth, and enjoyable.
+Others, like working out how to buy the cheapest train ticket from a ticket machine that does not recognize your credit card after completing a number of steps and then makes you start again from scratch, can be very frustrating.
 Why is there a difference?

-Many products that require users to interact with them, such as smartphones and social networking sites, have been designed primarily with the user in mind.
+Many products that require users to interact with them, such as smartphones and fitness trackers, have been designed primarily with the user in mind.
 They are generally easy and enjoyable to use.
-Others, such as switching from viewing a DVD to watching TV, or setting the alarm on a digital clock, have not necessarily been designed with the users in mind, but have been engineered primarily as systems to perform set functions.
-While they may work effectively, it can be at the expense of how the system will be used by real people.
+Others have not necessarily been designed with the users in mind; rather, they have been engineered primarily as software systems to perform set functions.
+An example is setting the time on a stove that requires a combination of button presses that are not obvious as to which ones to press together or separately.
+While they may work effectively, it can be at the expense of how easily they will be learned and therefore used in a real-world context.